-Modern Small Business
+Modern Small Business Leadership

-Welcome to our Leadership Blog
+Welcome to our Modern Small Business Leadership Blog

 Life, Love & Business – it's a phrase we often use to explain the everyday interconnection between our business lives and our personal lives — all for the purpose of protecting and providing for those we love and nurturing our key relationships.

 Our experience is most people want to be better people, to run better businesses and be better able to contribute to their communities and families in more meaningful ways.
-At its core of course, is the drive of leadership; who you are when nobody is looking, what you believe (and what you don't) who you value, what you support, and how you choose to show up in the world around you.
+At its core of course, is the drive of leadership; who you are when nobody's looking, what you believe (and what you don't) who you value, what you support, and how you choose to show up in the world around you.
 Leadership is how we live (and work) with purpose and become that change we want to see in the world around us.

-Our Modern Small Business Blog is for people who want to actively grow themselves, their businesses, and their community – so they can all live a bigger life.
+Our Modern Small Business Leadership Blog is for people who want to actively grow themselves, their businesses, and their community – so they can all live a bigger life.

 “Whenever you see a successful business, someone once made a courageous decision”